So, you’ve decided to move to Australia.

 The PTE (Pearson Test of English) Academic is the English test for study abroad and immigration, with results typically available in five business days.
-It’s one of the tests that the Australian government accepts as part of their Visa application process.
+It’s one of the tests that the Australian government accepts as part of their visa application process.

-The PTE Academic assesses listening, reading, speaking and writing all via computer in a single 3-hour test session.
+The PTE Academic assesses listening, reading, speaking, and writing all via computer in a single 3-hour test session.
 You will need to attend a secure Pearson test center.
 You will use a computer with a headset to listen, read and respond to questions.

-There are four parts to the test: Speaking, Writing, Listening and Reading.
+There are four parts to the test: Speaking, Writing, Listening, and Reading.
 There are twenty different question formats, ranging from multiple choices to essay writing and interpreting information.
 These questions are designed to test how proficient you are with English.

 PTE Academic assesses real-life, academic content, so you will hear excerpts from lectures and view graphs and charts.
 You will hear a range of accents in the test, from British and American to non-native speakers, so you will be exposed to the type of accents you will be encountering in everyday life.
-An important thing to keep in mind is that the scoring and assessment is automated and done by a computer program.
+An important thing to keep in mind is that the scoring and assessment are automated and done by a computer program.

 How one can apply it to getting a visa for Australia?

-The minimum requirement to apply for an Australian Permanent Residency visa is to have Competent English.
+The minimum requirement to apply for an Australian Permanent Residency Visa is to have Competent English.
 You can show that you have Competent English if you either:

-As you may already know, the visa application for Australia is a points based system.
+As you may already know, the visa application for Australia is a points-based system.
 Depending on your case, you may need to work on getting additional points by achieving proficient or superior English.

 Why PTE Academic instead of other English exams?